blue-hexagon/manjana.dev/src/content/py-payload-encoding.md

 ```

 ## Payload Class

 The Payload class takes a string and applies a random "rotation" to each character, encoding the original content into a
 seemingly random sequence.
 This rotation is then reversed during decoding to retrieve the original payload.
 The process
-involves encoding and decoding each character based on a random rotation sequence.
+involves encoding and decoding each character based on a random rotation sequence -  to ensure idempotency we use a fixed random seed (in this case "1").

 ```python
 class File: